Information about Flexible sigmoidoscopy

 Sigmoidoscopy is used to investigate symptoms you may be having such as change in bowel habit, rectal bleeding or to review a problem that has been found before such as polyps or Colitis.
 A sigmoidoscopy is a straightforward way of examining your lower bowel and therefore is often the first test that your doctor may request when you are experiencing bowel problems.
 It may however, be necessary to undertake further tests such as colonoscopy or CT scan following this procedure.

 How do I prepare for a sigmoidoscopy?

-You will be required to have a clear fluid diet the day before the procedure.
-Usually, an enema (a solution that is inserted into the rectum to clean the lower bowel) is the only preparation and it is given just before the procedure.
-Occasionally your doctor may decide not to use any preparation.
-It is unusual to require a full bowel clean-out prior to this procedure.
+You will be asked to have no food for 6 hours and no drinks for 2 hours before your appointment time.
+Usually, one or two enemas (a solution that is squeezed into the rectum to clean the lower bowel) is the only preparation and it is given before the procedure.
+A full bowel clean-out prior may sometimes be needed, requiring bowel cleansing liquids to be consumed before the procedure.
+We will plan this with you before your appointment if needed.
+Occasionally your endoscopist may decide not to use any preparation.

 Should I continue my current medications?

 Most medications can be continued as usual.
 Inform the department before your appointment using phone number or email below if you are taking blood thinning medications (except aspirin), diabetes medications or iron supplements as these may need to be adjusted.

 Before the procedure begins a sedative can be given, although it is not essential and some patients opt not to have sedation.
 If you do choose to have sedation you will not receive a full general anaesthetic so you will not be completely unconscious.
 You may be slightly aware of what is going on in the room but generally you won’t remember much.
 The medications for sedation are given through an IV cannula placed in the vein before the procedure and the endoscopist and nursing staff will monitor your vital signs during the procedure and will try to make you as comfortable as possible.